-In its hydrated state, the contact lens, when placed on the cornea, acts as a refracting medium to focus light rays onto the retina.
+In its hydrated state, the contact lens, when placed on the cornea, acts as a refracting medium to focus light rays on the retina.
+When hydrated and placed on the cornea for therapeutic use, the contact lens acts as a bandage to protect the cornea.

-The transmittance characteristics for these lenses are less than 1% in the UVB range of 280 nm to 315 nm and less than 10% in the UVA range of 316 nm to 380 nm for the entire power range.
+The transmittance characteristics are less than 1% in the UVB range of 280 nm to 315 nm and less than 10% in the UVA range of 316 nm to 380 nm for the entire power range.